 - If relevant, make notes about the book's format such as layout, binding, etc. If there are maps or illustrations, are they helpful?

 - How does this book compare to other books by this author?

 One very key piece of advice, for the novice or experienced book reviewer, is to always make notes as you read the book.
-You may likely want to include passages from the book in your review.
-And, of course, as every good writer knows, hook the reader with your opening sentence—it will set the tone of the review.
+You will likely want to include passages from the book in your review.
+And as every good writer knows, hook the reader with your opening sentence—it will set the tone of the review.